 Eastern Nevada Fishing Report

-This lake is ice free, fishing is picking up as the water warms.
-Fishing has been fair to almost good for 8 to 10 inch trout.
-The old standby of worms or PowerBait should work.
+Little or no change here as Cave is fishing like it normally does.
+Fishing has been good for 9 to 12inch trout with a few 13 to 14 inch fish being reported.
+The old standby of worms or PowerBait should both work.
 Fly rodders should be using small olive buggers, hares ears, small leeches and chironomids.
 On some of the warmer, sunny afternoons give small pale morning duns, Adams, elk hair caddis or mosquito patterns a try.

 HIGH ALPINE LAKES

 If you are going to Lamoille Lake, take the horse trail, it has less snow than the foot trail.
 Though with this week’s warmer weather, the foot trail will definitely improve.
 As of two weeks ago, Lamoille was 70% ice covered, but fishable.
 It should be mostly ice free by now.
 Once you get past Lamoille Lake, the trail improves for the most part, though occasionally you will come across some good snowbanks.
 Liberty and Favre lakes are ice free.
 Island Lake had a mudslide at the back of the lake, but the trail to the lake is in good shape.
 Alpine lakes should be fishing well with hungry, if skinny, fish after a long winter at the higher elevations.
 Cooler water temperatures generally mean nymphing, though on sunny afternoons, dries should work.
 Standard nymphs for the high lakes include soft hackles, hares ears, PT’s, small damsels, small 20-inchers and anything with olive or peacock herl.
 Popular dries include renegades, royal trudes or coachmen, red or yellow humpies, stimulators, elk hair caddis, hoppers, ants and beetles.